 Healthcare may be divided into three categories: Preventive, Curative, and Rehabilitative.
-Although society's emphasis of these three areas may vary at different times, e.g. during epidemic or wartime, the third is unfortunately often last in priority and consideration.
-Nevertheless, it is a reality that disability can strike anyone at anytime and it has been said, "becoming disabled is like belonging to a club that nobody wants to join, but one that anyone could end up joining".
-Another thoughtful viewpoint is that being able-bodied is only transitory, as one is "disabled" in the initial stages of life, and having a disability is almost inevitable as one gets old.
+Although society's emphasis on these three areas may vary at different times, e.g. during epidemic or war, the third category is unfortunately often last in priority and consideration.
+Nevertheless, it is a reality that disability can strike anyone at anytime and it has been said, "becoming disabled is like belonging to a club that nobody wants to join, but one that anyone could join" Another thoughtful viewpoint is that being able-bodied is only transitory, as one is "disabled" in the initial stages of life, and having a disability is almost inevitable as one gets old.

 The fact that Singapore is one of the fastest aging countries in the world has been well-publicised.
 As per the 1999 Report on the Inter-Ministerial Committee on the Ageing Population, 19% of the population, or about one in every five, will be 65 years and older by 20303.
-Singapore also has a high life expectancy of 78 years for males and 82 for females4.
+Singapore also has a high life expectancy of 80 years for males and 84 for females4.
 These are important considerations as there is a strong correlation between age and disability.
 Only 5% of those aged 18 years and younger have some activity limitation.
 This goes up to 40% in those 65-69 years, and is almost 60% in those 85 years and older.
-Depending on the age, the activity involved may be ability to attend school, play, work, keeping house, and being able to take care of oneself3.
+Depending on the age, the activity involved may be ability to attend school, play, work, keeping house, and being able to take care of oneself5.

-Plummeting Singaporean birthrates, estimated at 1.07 per woman of childbearing age in 2007 (1.24 in 2005)4, greater female participation in the labor force, smaller families to share the caregiving burden, and modern day individualistic expectations, have resulted in the tradition of families available to take care of their infirm and disabled difficult, if not impossible.
+Plummeting birthrates in Singapore with a Resident Total Fertility Rate per female of 1.15 in 20104, greater female participation in the labor force, smaller families to share the caregiving burden, and modern day individualistic expectations, have resulted in the tradition of families available to take care of their infirm and disabled difficult, if not impossible.
 The patient's expectations regarding independence and quality of life have also changed, and the disabled rightfully desire full participation in as many aspects of society as possible.

 Although much has been added over the last decade, the systems of rehabilitation and care for the disabled are still developing in Singapore.
 Many of the basics are in place, including medical rehabilitation units at the acute hospitals, rehabilitative therapy programs at the community hospitals, day rehabilitation and daycare centers, nursing homes, as well as some home-based rehabilitation.
-However, issues that still need address include changing the older generation's perceptions on the importance of rehabilitation towards self-independence, rather than merely relying on the daughter-in-law, unmarried daughter, or the maid.
+However, issues that still need address include changing the older generation's perceptions on the importance of rehabilitation towards self-independence, rather than merely relying on the daughter-in-law, unmarried daughter, or the maid (foreign domestic worker).
 It also includes discrimination towards the disabled, accessibility, lack of transportation, vocational, educational, recreational, and possibly insurance programs for rehabilitative and long-term care.